How to minimise the pain of ecommerce returns

 AI can scan all open returns, check the time that the return was initiated, and then check the shipping and warehouse status.
 If there has been a significant delay between checkpoints, then the refund can be triggered at that point.

-So, should you charge for returns?
+So, should you charge for returns to ensure customer satisfaction?

 The final point is one we brought up in the introduction.
 Charging for returns is more and more common for retailers, but should you do it?